zegoim/zego-express-example-topics-flutter/README.md

 ## Running the sample code

-The AppID and AppSign required for SDK initialization are missing from the downloaded Demo source.
-Please refer to [Instructions for getting AppID and AppSign](https://doc.zego.im/API/HideDoc/GetExpressAppIDGuide/GetAppIDGuideline.html) to get AppID and AppSign.
+The AppID and Token required for SDK initialization are missing from the downloaded Demo source.
+Please refer to [Instructions for getting AppID and Token](https://console.zego.im/dashboard) to get AppID and Token.

 ## Related demo